Simulating Classroom Education with LLM-Empowered Agents: Experiments

-In this section, we report the results from the student experience with \modelname.
-As shown in Figure~\ref{fig:coi}, several key findings are observed: \textbf{(1) Importance of Interactions.} Interactions during class are crucial for users.
-Without interaction, user experience significantly declines across all three metrics. \textbf{(2) Enhancement by Classmate Agents.} Classmate agents enhance user experience in terms of Cognitive Presence and Social Presence.
-This enhancement may be attributed to the classmate agents' active engagement in asking questions to the teacher, which aids the user's understanding of concepts and increases the sense of Social Presence in the classroom. \textbf{(3) Satisfying Teaching Presence.} All systems demonstrate good Teaching Presence, maintaining a focused and coherent class.
-This metric largely depends on the quality of the teaching scripts used, though we observe that interaction and Student Roles slightly improve the user experience. \textbf{(4) Better Experience in HSU with students.} The HSU course achieves a better user experience with the full setting.
-HSU focuses on college interpersonal relationships and learning methods, where peer learning plays a more significant role.
-This suggests that a multi-agent design is particularly crucial for certain types of classes.
+In this section, we report the survey results in the ablation systems.
+As shown in Figure~\ref{fig:coi}, several key findings are observed: (1) Interactions during class are crucial for users.
+Without interaction, user experience significantly declines across all three metrics.
+(2) Classmate agents enhance user experience in terms of Cognitive Presence and Social Presence, by actively engaging with the teacher, helping users understand concepts, and active discussions.
+(3) All systems maintain good Teaching Presence with focused, coherent classes, primarily influenced by the quality of the teaching scripts.
+Interaction and classmates further enhance the user experience.
+(4) The full multi-agent setup provides a better experience in HSU, which emphasizes college interpersonal relationships and learning methods, highlighting the importance of peer learning and multi-agent design for certain course types.